-Medical practitioners have told us they’ve “heard them all,” but we know that your story is important, to you, to us, and to people who have no idea what it’s like to have a balance or dizziness disorder.
+Medical practitioners have told us they have “heard them all,” but we know that your story is important, to you, to us, and to people who have no idea what it is like to have a balance or dizziness disorder.

 By sharing your story, you can help to educate others about imbalance and dizziness as well as provide support and encouragement to those who may be having similar experiences.
 We welcome stories about:

 - hope, resilience, kindness, helpfulness, understanding, determination, ingenuity and so on

 - positive action or advocacy

 - conveying to others that they are not alone in their struggle with imbalance and dizziness

 - how having a balance/dizziness disorder changed your life

 - how our Society helped you cope with imbalance and dizziness

 Guidelines for writing your story: